The constraints of post-quantum classical gravity: Deriving constraints in post-quantum theories of Gravity

 As a consequence, we find

 and so in order for the algebra of generators to close we need to impose the CQ momentum constraint

-when smeared over observables $A$.
+which should hold when smeared over observables $A$.
 Using the definitions in \eqref{eq: definitions}, we can write this out in full as

-It is useful to perform a quick sanity check on this to see if this gives the correct momentum constraint in the classical limit.
+It is useful to perform a quick sanity check on equation \eqref{eq: momentumConstraintFull} to see if it gives the correct momentum constraint in the classical limit.
 First, taking the trace over the quantum system and defining $\Tr( \cqstate(z)) = \rho(z)$ one sees

-Then, performing a Kramers-Moyal expansion of the CQ couplings $W^{\ag \bg}(z|z',x)$ to first order, one finds The zeroth order term cancels in equation \eqref{eq: trace} and, remembering that the first moment is such that Einstein's equations hold, we are left with
+Then, performing a Kramers-Moyal expansion of the CQ couplings $W^{\ag \bg}(z|z',x)$ to first order, one finds the zeroth order term cancels in equation \eqref{eq: trace} and, remembering that the first moment is such that Einstein's equations hold, we are left with

 Smearing over an observable $A$, equation \eqref{eq: tracemomkramers} becomes